THargreaves/NASA-Space-Apps-Challenge/README.md

 - Connecting this with a Jupyter Notebook
 	- Use `jupyter notebook` in the terminal to start this
 	- Since it is a dependency in our `conda` environment, it will have already been installed
+	- Then, navigate to the URL given after the command to interact with the notebook

 ## The `git` environment
 - If unfamiliar with `git`, read the `GIT_BEST_PRACTICE.md` file, which will give enough information for the day's use of `git`